 Had Nintendo realized the potential of the treasures it was sitting on, we might have gotten a few more timeless wonders out of the console.
 Instead, we ended the console with Square upset with Nintendo, some of its best games left untranslated, and Sony taking the credit for popularizing the RPG genre in North America instead, all because some marketing people thought dumb Americans couldn’t appreciate games were you had to read.

 CARTRIDGES?
 IN 1996?!

-The choice was clear, I wanted to game with that CD technology!
+The choice was clear, I wanted to game on a PlayStation with that CD technology!

 And I wasn’t the only one.
 All of the third-party publishers wanted to as well.
 Capcom, Square, Konami, all of the names I grew up with were flocking to the new and exciting console Sony published, leaving Mario behind in the dust.

 The games weren’t the only decision point as well.
 Each time a new Nintendo 64 game reached the shelves, I saw a $59.99 or even a $69.99 price tag on it.
 That was the entry fee for new games in those days, and on the Nintendo 64, you had a good chance of buying something terrible, like Mortal Kombat Mythologies.
 Eww…

 On the flip side, the price of CD technology had dropped dramatically since the days of the SEGA CD, and Sony began publishing interesting games for the low price of just $39.99.
 Weird games, interesting games, and most importantly, inspiring games!
 Parappa the Rapper… I can’t think of a better example that exemplifies the mood of the era.
 Something charming, original, risky, and CHEAP!